5jt/dyalog-cookbook/manuscript/17 RegularExpressions.md

 A> # Escaping several characters
 A>
-A> Say you nee to escape all the meta characters because you want to search them.
+A> Say you need to escape all the meta characters because you want to search them.
 Escaping every single one of them with a backslash is laborious and decreases readability, but there is a better way:
 A> ~~~
 A>       '\Q\^$.|?*+()[{\E'
 A> ~~~